 How Much Does It Cost to Incorporate?

-This post is an Advertisement under Rule of Professional Conduct 1-400, Standard 5.
+This post about the cost to incorporate in the U.S. is an Advertisement under Rule of Professional Conduct 1-400, Standard 5.

 Recently I have seen a huge increase in the number of inquiries from prospective clients – especially foreign companies – interested in forming a corporation.
 One of their first questions usually is, “How much does it cost to incorporate?”
 This post answers that question.